 There is a 0.75-mile shell trail on the south side of Morris Bridge Park, along an old tram road.
 On the north side, a 0.25-mile boardwalk circumnavigates an island in Hillsborough River.
-One additional primitive trailhead is south along river winds through a forest to a gazebo.
-These short trails are best for hiking and dog walking only.
+One additional primitive trailhead to the south runs along the river and winds through the forest to a gazebo.
+These short trails are best for hiking and dog walking.
 Dogs are allowed and must remain on a leash at all times.